 Jules Snarr moved to NYC the day after she graduated from high school.
 She worked her way up the food chain at the company, Smith Barney, eventually becoming a junior analyst in the public finance division.
-While living in NY, she also pursued her love of theater, piano, and directing.
-In Chicago, she worked for Great American Management & Investments, Corp., as a junior analyst.
-While at GAMI, she had an amazing boss who was extremely supportive of her creative side and encouraged her to pursue her acting, directing, and piano career, on her off-hours.
-She was lucky enough to leave the finance world behind, and jump headfirst into the performing arts.
-Jules has directed countless productions both artistically and musically in Utah, New York, New Jersey, and Chicago, and has led 100’s of production teams, theater staff, and actors throughout the nation.
-The amazing training and skills she learned in the performing arts, and business world helped her as she entered the world of education.
+While living in NY, she also pursued her love of theater, piano, and directing, performing through NYC and having a blast.
+In Chicago, she worked for Great American Management & Investments, Corp. as a junior analyst.
+Outside of business hours, she was lucky enough to pursue her acting, directing, and piano career.
+She was lucky enough to leave the finance world behind and jump headfirst into the performing arts.
+She has directed countless productions both artistically and musically in Utah, New York, New Jersey, and Chicago, and has led 100’s of production teams, theater staff, and actors throughout the nation.
+The amazing training and skills she learned in the performing arts and business world helped her as she entered the world of education.

-She is the proud mom of two beautiful daughters (both LPA alumni) and has worked in LPA’s District Administration since June 2020 as the Director of Advancement & Development.
-Jules loves our LPA community, and couldn’t be more proud to work alongside honest, strong, hardworking individuals in both our administration and our staff.
-We really do have the best community at LPA.
+She is the proud mom of two beautiful daughters (both LPA alumni) and has worked in LPA’s District Administration since June 2020 as the Director of Marketing & Development.
+Jules loves our LPA community, and culture, and is proud to work alongside honest, strong, hardworking individuals in both our administration and our staff.
+Once a lion, always a lion!

 Shalon Brierley has been with LPA since March 2014.
 She graduated from Brigham Young University in August 2000 with a Bachelor of Science in Elementary Education and Early Child Education.
 She completed a graduate-level endorsement program in Special Education, Mild/Moderate Disabilities, and has a master's degree in Educational Leadership.